I won the tie breaker – why am I still tied on the match results page?

 To qualify for the PRS U.K series finale you must of competed in two matches in the regular season.
 Your two individual scores will be added together to form the series standings.
 The top ranked 60 shooters have an automatic slot allocated to them because of there rank should they decide to compete at the match.
 After these shooters have confirmed they will be attending the finale, the remaining quota will be available for other shooters to attend on a first come first serve basis.

-Only shooters that are ranked inside the top 60 at the time of the finale can be in the running to win the hole PRS U.K series.
+Only shooters that are ranked inside the top 60 at the time of the finale can be in the running to win the whole PRS U.K series.
 Although Shooters from outside the top 60 can still win the “finale match” .

 How do I qualify to shoot in the PRS pro series finale in the USA?